KimonArisV/quiz_react/README.md

 ---
 # Lessions I embrace throughout creating the app:<br>

 - We use **useState()** for a variable instead of let when we want the component to re-render if the variable changes. otherwise we will change the variable but the component will not re-render.
 Think of cases where you want to use && to allow a compeont to render on the page or not.
-Use **useState()**. <br>
+If let is used changes to the value fo the variable will not trigger re-render of the component in contract with **useState()**. <br>
 -